 I never really did understand the Traffic Calming signs in Ireland.
 All of a sudden you’d see a big sign that read “Traffic Calming Ahead”.
-I didn’t really know what it meant, but I envisioned everyone slowing down and drinking green tea, and maybe getting a little shoulder massage in these traffic calming areas.
-It did always bring a smile to my face instead my normal stressed out look – so maybe the sign was indeed doing its job.
+I didn’t really know what it meant, but I envisioned everyone slowing down and drinking green tea, and maybe getting a little shoulder massage in these traffic-calming areas.
+It did always bring a smile to my face instead of my normal stressed-out look – so maybe the sign was indeed doing its job.

 Parking Signs (and the better way to figure out how to park in Ireland)

 I gave up trying to understand the parking signs and pretty quickly started following the leads of locals.
 The local way?
 Park anywhere.
 It didn’t matter which side of the street or if you were double parked, you simply parked wherever you felt like it.
 I liked this Irish system and decided we should do more of this in the US…oh – and we should also all drink more Guinness in the US.

 I was positive Ireland only manufactured only one speed limit sign – every one of them read 100 km/hr (62 mph) – EVERY one.
 They had them everywhere on these tiny little single-lane roads.
 In fact, they’d even have the 100 kph signs 30 feet in front of a 90-degree curve!

 It may feel like you are learning to drive all over again when you drive in Ireland, but that’s part of the fun.

 The biggest thing to remember is that you WILL adapt to the conditions and the changes in a couple of days and everything will feel pretty normal in no time.

 And for goodness’ sake, skip those coach buses!
 Instead of feeling like you are just getting from point A to point B when you drive yourself driving becomes part of the adventure.